FoxComm/highlander/documents/design/promotions/spec.md

 # General considerations
 - to optimize for performance, auto-apply promo data must be kept in memory and backed up to db.
 Use `State` monad?
+  > [@michalrus] I think invalidating all of RAM cache would be safest.
+So if any admin changes anything regarding promotions → invalidate RAM → re-read the rules from the DB.
+This way we don’t have to maintain both fresh reading & updating code, the first one suffices. =)
 - use `.par` (Scala parallel collection processing) when iterating through auto-apply promo data

 _this document is to be filled after some design decisions are made_